-Nestled in the heart of the Blue City, Ajit Bhawan is the most accessible 5-star hotel in Jodhpur.
+Nestled in the heart of the Blue City, Ajit Bhawan is the most accessible Luxury heritage hotel in Jodhpur.
 Effortlessly combining heritage and aristocracy with avant-garde amenities, Ajit Bhawan is a true testament to Rajasthan's royal heritage.
 From soul and service to seclusion and style, this luxury hotel offers everything you can ask for.
 Prepare yourself to get coaxed by taste of its splendor and elegance as you take respite under its roof.

 Multi-cuisine restaurants where contemporary and traditional cuisine melt together and form winning culinary delights.

 Dimly lit and rustic, J-Bar is a royal, one-of-its-kind drinking experience rooted deeply in the tradition of unpretentious hospitality.

 Don't let your tight schedule throw a wrench into your routine; keep up with your fitness routine whilst you're in Jodhpur, away from home.

 The perfect mantra for your mind, body and soul, the wellness facilities at Ajit Bhawan were crafted for holistic reawakening.

 Sat high up in a vintage car, put some soul into your Jodhpur journey with vantage point from every seat.